Cloud-CV/EvalAI/docs/source/configuration.md

     1. `labels`: Labels are the header rows in the leaderboard according to which the challenge ranking is done.

     2. `default_order_by`: This key decides the default sorting of the leaderboard based on one of the labels defined above.

+    3. `metadata`: This field defines additional information about the metrics that are used to evaluate the challenge submissions.

   The leaderboard schema for the [sample challenge configuration](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml) looks like this: